Daddy DJ (song)

 "Daddy DJ" is a song recorded by French dance act of the same name.
 It was their debut single from their first album Let Your Body Talk and was first released in France in 1999, and then in many European countries between April and June 2000.
 The music video was produced as an animated feature.

 Commercial success

 The song was a huge success across Europe and has been well received, entering the top ten in France, Finland, Denmark, Germany, Spain, the Netherlands and Flanders (Belgium) and even topping the singles charts in Sweden, Norway and Wallonia (Belgium).
+In France, "Daddy DJ" peaked at number two for 10 nonconsecutive weeks on the SNEP Singles Chart, being unable to dislodge "Seul" by Garou and "It Wasn't Me" by Shaggy from the number-one spot.
 As of August 2014, the song was the 24th best-selling single of the 21st century in France, with 525,000 units sold.

 Cover versions

+Since its release, "Daddy DJ" and its widely popular tune have been sampled and covered by numerous other artists.